 To create regenerative PRP, your own blood is spun in a centrifuge to concentrate your platelets 5 to 10 times the ratio that would be found in your bloodstream.
 Injecting platelets directly into injured tissue (rather than waiting for cells to move in on their own) accelerates healing: cartilage, tendons and ligaments don’t have a good blood supply of their own, so they do not mount their own healing response as effectively.

 What is Cellular Therapy?

-Certain cells in your body, known as stem cells, perform as a sort-of “transformer” cell: they carry the ability to transform themselves into the specific cell type needed for regenerating damaged tissue.
+Certain cells in your body carry the ability to transform themselves into the specific cell type needed for regenerating damaged tissue.
 These cells can differentiate into cartilage, ligament or disc material.
 We isolate them from your own bone marrow or fat cells.

 How do you decide whether to use Bone Marrow/Adipose Cell Therapy (BMAC) or PRP?

 To determine if PRP or BMAC is an appropriate approach, a consultation with a regenerative medicine specialist is recommended.
 If the harvesting effort was the same and the cost was no different, we would always use BMAC.
 We often start with PRP because it is much less invasive, complex and expensive than harvesting bone marrow and adipose tissue.
 Where patients have more severe disease, meniscal tears, tissue or labrum or disc injuries, BMAC injections work as seeds, and often produce better results.
 Because of this more challenging process, cellular treatments cost more than PRP.